-Singles, let’s take it from Pope Francis.
-Use your time of singlehood to learn how to dance.
-Dancing is so great for men and women.
-It fosters chivalry.
-It encourages the men to take the lead—so great for couples.
+Take it from Pope Francis.
+Use this season of singleness to learn how to dance.
+Dancing is so great for men and women alike!

-Singles, learn how to dance-swing, ballroom, waltz, the fox trot, salsa—the list of dance types is endless.
-You will have a lot of fun in your single days learning how to dance and you might find a spouse this way as well.
+Learn how to dance!
+Swing, ballroom, waltz, the fox trot, salsa—the list of dance types is endless.
+You will have a lot of fun learning how to dance and you might find a spouse this way as well.

 Mercy, forgiveness, and understanding is essential for any relationship.
 A healthy relationship should allow each member of the relationship to be vulnerable to each other and with each other, but if you are constantly afraid of being condemned, it’s difficult to open yourself up to another person.

 In your relationships, remember mercy.
 You’ll appreciate the mercy that comes back towards you.

 Another bonus quote: “Life is often a desert, it is difficult to walk, but if we trust in God, it can become beautiful and wide as a highway.
 Never lose hope; continue to believe, always, in spite of everything.
 Hope opens new horizons, making us capable of dreaming what is not even imaginable.”

 The first line of this Pope Francis quote strikes clear to the heart: “Life is often a desert, it is difficult to walk”.

 But we must look at the second part: “Never lose hope”.
 God is a good Father who loves us dearly.
 He wants us to hope in him and trust in him.

 Think about the story from the Gospel of Luke where a blind man called out for mercy despite the disciples rebuking him and telling him to be quiet.
 This blind man hoped in the mercy of Christ to the point of being rebuked, yet God heard him.